 Russ Phetteplace practicing yoga on the classic Lost Arrow Spire Highline, 3,000′ above the Valley floor.

-Shortly afterward, I found myself backpacking into the depths of the Grand Canyon for a week where I hoped to find answers to new life questions.
-Fast forward to the next stop on my journey, back to Yosemite National Park, and my life would once again find new direction… I simply looked up and saw the most beautiful highline in the world where Andy Lewis and Jerry Miszewski were walking in space.
-In my previous climbing experiences I had begun casually slacklining in a park around Eugene, OR.
-It was around the same time when I was introduced to rock climbing outdoors at Smith Rock State Park, where I treated slacklining as a common rest day activity from the routine of cranking down on rock and torturing my tendons.
-By chance I had also rigged and walked the classic Monkey Face Highline at Smith Rock after starting to walk a slackline six-months before, but the thrill wasn’t enough to overcome my climbing interests.
-I was very terrified of the couple hundred feet of exposure below and was shaken by the mental focus needed to walk in balance, but the level that these highliners were operating at 3,000 feet above the Valley floor was on a new level of Jedi!
+Shortly afterward, I found myself backpacking for a week into the depths of the Grand where I hoped to find answers to new life questions.
+After some healthy introspection in the depths of the desert paradise, I decided to go back to Yosemite National Park.
+Shortly after arriving in the Valley I headed toward Yosemite Falls, I looked up and saw the most beautiful highline in the world being walked with total grace by Jerry Miszewski.
+In my previous climbing experiences I had already started casually slacklining in parks around Eugene, Oregon.
+It was around that same time when I was introduced to rock climbing outdoors at Smith Rock State Park, treating slacklining as a common rest day activity from the routine of cranking down on rock and torturing my tendons.
+By chance, I had also rigged and walked the classic Monkey Face Highline at Smith Rock after six-months of slackline practice.
+It was an incredible new challenge to my balance but the thrill wasn’t strong enough to supercede my climbing goals.
+I was absolutely terrified from the exposure below my body and was shaken by the mental focus needed to walk in balance on a highline back in Oregon, but the level of Jedi focus these highliners possessed dancing 3,000 feet above the Valley floor was on another level.

 Rigging the classic Lost Arrow Spire Highline

 Jason Lakey sizing up the Long Lost Arrow Spire Highline